 If you don’t want over-ear headphones, then here is the right product for you.
 The sound quality of these true wireless noise-canceling earbuds is excellent, and perhaps the only drawback they have is their price (for true enthusiasts).

 However, as is often said, the quality is paid for, and in this case, if you choose the Sony WF-1000XM3, you will certainly not have wasted your money.
-Maybe an extra effort could have been made regarding water-resistant support, but we’re really nit-picking.
+Maybe we could have made an extra effort regarding water-resistant support, but we’re really nit-picking.

 Bose QuietComfort Noise Cancelling Earbuds